IBM/fm-vs-code-extension/README.md

 This comprehensive solution provides intuitive interfaces for accessing, editing, and managing datasets and files on z/OS systems, and is a modern alternative to work with IBM File Manager outside the existing Eclipse-based client.

+**Simplify your installation experience by using newly bundled extension packs that contain IBM File Manager for z/OS as well as other extensions available for [ADFz][link-ext-pack] customers.**

 ## General requirements

 - Assumes knowledge of IBM File Manager for z/OS&reg; product [installation][link-fm-install] and [features][link-features]